Dominica cuisine: Beverages

 Rivers flowing down from the mountains provide Dominica with an abundant supply of fresh water.
-Most local juices are made using limes, passion fruit, grapefruit, oranges, tamarinds or guavas.
+Most local juices are made using limes, passionfruit, grapefruit, oranges, tamarinds or guavas.

 Especially during Christmas time, a brew is made from boiling the calyces of the sorrel plant.
 A drink commonly served with breakfasts is cacao tea, made from boiling cocoa sticks with cinnamon and bay leaves.
 Other drinks include rum punch and smoothies.

 Dominica tea culture has a long history.
 Many traditional medicinal teas have origins with the original Carib culture of the island.
-Dominica brews its own beer under the Kubuli label.
+The most popular teas in Dominica is cocoa tea which made from the local cocoa bean.
+Cocoa tea is similar to a hot chocolate and bush tea, which is made from local plants and herbs in Dominica.
+Dominica brews its beer under the Kubuli label.